 When it comes to financial literacy, Canadian students are among the best in the world according to a survey administered by the Organisation for Economic Cooperation and Development (OECD) in 2015.
 But there is still much work to be done.
 By engaging with the activities and resources in this module in your classroom or club, you've taken a big step forward in expanding your knowledge and skills and building a stable and healthy financial future.

 - 2 workbook activities to practice your budgeting skills while exploring topics like saving for post-secondary education and preparing for the uncertainties of every day life.

-- 6 themed quizzes - one for each of the 6 competency areas; income management and budgeting, banking, investing, economics, accounting and credit.
+- 7 themed quizzes - covering the topics of income management and budgeting, banking, investing, economics, accounting, credit and home ownership.